statamic/docs/content/collections/docs/assets.md

 |   `-- not-in-here
 ```

-If you're using a service based driver (like Amazon S3) then you should make sure you are **not** setting the `visibility`.
-Or, set it to `private` if you want to be doubly sure.
+If you're using a service based driver like Amazon S3, make sure you **do not** set the `visibility` to anything other than `private`.

-## Blueprint

-If you don't explicitly edit the [Blueprint](/blueprints) for your container, you'll get a single "alt text" field.

-If you want to customize the fields, you're able to create your own blueprint.
-You'll find it in `resources/blueprints/assets/{handle}.yaml`.
-Or, just go ahead and edit it through the control panel and it'll create the file for you.

-## Entries
+## Blueprints

-- The [assets fieldtype](/fieldtypes/assets) will save paths relative to the container.
-    ``` yaml
-    # blueprint
-    -
-      handle: images
-      field:
-        type: assets
-    ```
-    ``` yaml
-    # entry
-    images:
-      - img/foo.jpg
-      - img/bar.jpg
-    ```
-- Note: This differs from v2, which saved URLs relative to the root.
+The default container [Blueprint](/blueprints) contains a single "alt text" field — just useful and simple enough to get you started.

+You can customize the fields on the blueprint by visiting the container in the Control Panel and choosing "Edit Blueprint" in the options dropdown.

+If you want to edit the blueprint file directly, you can do so in `resources/blueprints/assets/{handle}.yaml`.

 ## Drivers